-"There is an increasingly influential slow marketing movement," he says. "[It is] the natural response to the ‘fire hydrant’ philosophy of spraying your voice over every channel all the time and leaving people desperate for brand solace and a break from the noise."
+"There is an increasingly influential slow marketing movement," Kirkham says. "[It is] the natural response to the ‘fire hydrant’ philosophy of spraying your voice over every channel all the time and leaving people desperate for brand solace and a break from the noise."

 The Experience Economy

-Therefore, despite the current trend for switching off, Hiwaizi believes that "the intensity of the moment is not lost [to social channels].
+Therefore, despite the current trend for switching off, Hiwaizi said he believes that "the intensity of the moment is not lost [to social channels].
 It is all about the intent of the individual, and it is happening because it is compelling.
 If people hated it, they wouldn’t be doing it."

-In line with this, he believes that the shift to slow marketing is more about gravitating toward pull strategies rather than endlessly trying to disrupt the consumer's day by serving up content they don’t need at inconvenient times.
+In line with this, he believes the shift to slow marketing is more about gravitating toward pull strategies rather than endlessly trying to disrupt the consumer's day by serving up content they don’t need at inconvenient times.

 The slow-marketing movement

-In the race towards digital transformation, brands risk placing a disproportionate emphasis on instant results.
+In the race toward digital transformation, brands risk placing a disproportionate emphasis on instant results.
 Jo Arden, head of strategy at creative agency 23red, says that while technology, innovation and digital progress mean we can do everything at 100 miles per hour, we shouldn’t be tempted to.